 At Broadway Dental Excellence, your comfort and trust are important to us.
-If you’re anxious when you visit the dentist, we understand and have medications available to relax you so that your visit is as comfortable as can be.
+If you’re anxious when you visit the dentist, we understand.
+We have medication available to relax you, so your visit is as comfortable as can be.

-Some drugs control pain, some help you relax, and others put you into a deep sleep during dental treatment.
-You and your dentist can discuss a number of factors when deciding which drugs to use for your treatment.
-The type of procedure, your overall health, history of allergies and your anxiety level are considered when determining which approach is best for your particular case.
+Some drugs can control pain, help you relax, or put you into a deep sleep during dental treatment.
+You and your dentist can discuss several factors when deciding which drugs to use for your treatment.
+The type of procedure, your overall health, history of allergies, and anxiety levels are considered when determining which approach is best for you.

-Local anesthesia is a type of anesthetic used to prevent pain in a specific area of your mouth during treatment by blocking the nerves that sense or transmit pain, which numbs mouth tissues.
+Local anesthesia is a type of anesthetic used to prevent pain in a specific area of your mouth during treatment by blocking the nerves that sense or transmit pain, numbing the mouth tissue.
 Your dentist may apply a topical anesthetic to numb an area in preparation for administering an injectable local anesthetic.
 Topical anesthetics also may be used to soothe painful mouth sores.
-Injectable anesthetics may be used in such procedures as filling cavities, preparing teeth for crowns or treating gum disease.
+Injectable anesthetics may be used when filling cavities, preparing teeth for crowns, or treating gum disease.

-Be sure to talk with your dentist about how to properly secure and dispose of any unused, unwanted or expired medications, especially if there are any children in the household.
+Be sure to talk with your dentist about properly securing and disposing of any unused, unwanted, or expired medications.
+This is especially important if there are children in your household.
 Also, take the time to talk with your children about the dangers of using prescription drugs for non-medical purposes.

 DECIDING WHAT IS BEST FOR YOU